makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The fox nodded again and picked at a spot on her wrist.
 "I'll ask Aiden.
 And you're sure--" She cut herself off and shook her head.
 "Sorry.
 Um, kiss before I head off?"

-They brushed cheeks and smiled to each other, exchanging their goodbyes before Sélène slipped out of the car and padded up to the stoop.
+They brushed cheeks and smiled to each other, exchanging their goodbyes before Sélène slipped out of the car and padded up to the stoop, clutching her little container of leftovers.

 As before, Aiden was waiting at the door with a smile.
 He waved to Malina and held the screen door open for his wife.
 Sélène ducked inside quickly.
 The night felt crisp and chilly.
 She wasn't sure how much of that was actually the case, though, and how much was just her anxiety robbing her warmth.